dale8nson/alttext-auto/README.md

 - Scopes: `read_products,write_products,read_product_listings`.
 - Install URL: `/install` (prompts for your Shopify store domain before redirecting to Shopify).
 - Compliance webhooks: `customers/data_request`, `customers/redact`, and `shop/redact` all point to `/api/webhooks/compliance` and HMAC verification is enforced.
-- Public demo: `/demo` renders a sample dashboard merchants can explore without installing the app.
+- Public demo: `/demo` renders a sample dashboard.
+Replace `apps/web/public/dashboard-preview.png` with a real dashboard screenshot from your deployment so marketing pages reflect the live product.

 ## Billing (Stripe)